 Modesty, Gold & Braided Hair

-So let’s break down our 1 Timothy passage, beginning with “that the women adorn themselves in modest apparel, with propriety and moderation.”
+Verse 9 begins, “in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation.”
 The word “adorn” here means to arrange.
 So, we should arrange ourselves so that our clothing and manner is modest and respectful.
 That doesn’t mean we must look drab or unattractive.

 “… not with braided hair or gold or pearls or costly clothing, but, which is proper for women professing godliness, with good works.”
-In the time period in which Paul was writing women would weave gold and other jewelry into their hair in order to attract attention to themselves.
+In the time period in which Paul was writing women would weave gold and other jewelry into their hair to attract attention to themselves.
 Others would wear expensive clothing to show off their wealth.
-It wasn’t the specific hairstyle or the fact that the clothing was expensive, it was the attitude of the heart Paul was addressing.
+It wasn’t the specific hairstyle or that the clothing was expensive, it was the attitude of the heart Paul was addressing.

 Today we might say, “… not with tattoos or designer clothing …” Again, not legalistically saying tattoos or designer clothing are sinful, but what is the attitude of the heart?
 Where is the tattoo and to what is it designed to draw attention?